Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 3. Define integrity constraints for your relations.
 Document them in the repository.

 > [!IMPORTANT]
-> Submit all step 1 results to Moodle's "Case assignment" page in a single `case_assignment_database_design.pdf` PDF document. **Every team member should submit this**.
+> Submit all step 1 results to Moodle's "Case assignment" page in a single `case_assignment_database_design.pdf` PDF document.
+The file should contain:
+> 1. The ER diagram.
+> 2. The entity type definitions (as in the repository template).
+> 3. The relational schema.
+>
+>  **Every team member should submit this**.

 ## Step 2: Physical design, implementation in SQL Server, and testing